Vladaverin/rsschool-cv/cv.md

 Didn't take any courses.
 This is my first time.
 He studied himself using videos by Dmitry Valak (YouTube: BrainsCloud) and Vladilen Minin (YouTube: Vladilen Minin)

 My knowledge of English is lame, I often use Google translator.
-I wrote this CV with the help of a translator
+I wrote this CV with the help of a translator.